t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_big_query.md

 In this case, the operation is considered as successful, and the ```big_query_operation.metadata.success_count``` field contains the number of the successfully imported events, which is "3".

-There are one invalid user event in the input table, and the number of failures during the importing in the ```big_query_operation.metadata.failure_count``` field is also "1".
+There is one invalid user event in the input table, and the number of failures during the importing in the ```big_query_operation.metadata.failure_count``` field is also "1".

-The ```operation.result``` field points to the errors bucket where you can find a json file with all the importing errors.
+The ```operation.result``` field points to the errors bucket where you can find a JSON file with all the importing errors.

-The errors are the following:
+The response is the following:

 ```
 errors_config {